FrostyDraugr/CPP-Course/README.md

 - Obstacles don't use sweeping when moving.
 - Player Character isn't sweeping when input is null.
 - Really Hard to die later in the game due to collision issue.
+- Build already have high scores (This is due to me testing the build before release, sorry but I don't think anyone plays this for fun)

 Planned Features:
 - GamePad functionality.